k70suK3-k06a7ash1/web-llm-on-react/README.md

 > [!Warning]
 > The application cannot run on Safari Browser as it does not support WebGPU.
+> If you want to use Safari, please download Technology Preview.
+For mobile devices, turn on the WebGPU feature flag in Settings.

 ## Description
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.